 1 dash of Regan’s Orange #6Pour all of the ingredients into a cocktail shaker and shake until frost appears on the shaker tin.
 Strain into a chilled cocktail glass and garnish with a lime twist, wedge or wheel.

-You can use any London dry gin such as Bombay Sapphire, Beefeater, etc., but if Plymouth is all you have, I guess that will do.
-I have found that there are many recipes for this drink bouncing around.
+You can use any London dry gin such as Bombay Sapphire, Beefeater, etc., but if Plymouth is all you have, that will do.
+We have found that there are many recipes for this drink bouncing around.
 Orange curacao is the orange liqueur called for here, but some folks substitute Cointreau.
 Curacao has a bit more rustic flavor and contributes a nice orange hue.
 Don’t use blue curacao because it will make your drink, well, blue (it’s just not a natural food color).
 The proportions vary depending on the source of the recipe—some use a mere teaspoon of lime juice, while others use just as much lime as curacao.
 You should always use fresh lime juice in your cocktails.
-Do I really need to keep saying that?
-Ok, if you have any Rose’s lime juice, just pour it down the drain.
-That stuff is useless.
+Do we really need to keep saying that?
+Ok, if you have any Rose’s lime juice, just pour it down the drain [EDIT: save it for a Gimlet].
+That stuff is [almost] useless.
 There.
-I said it.
-Now I don’t have to worry about that anymore.
-Finally, I’ve specified the use of two bitters in this cocktail.
+We said it.
+Now we don’t have to worry about that anymore.
+Finally, We’ve specified the use of two bitters in this cocktail.
 Angostura is required to give the cocktail that cinnamon-clove spice nuance that you can’t get without it.
 Regan’s Orange brings out the orange citrus flavors, but if you don’t have orange bitters, don’t let it stop you from making this.
 Just use a little more Angostura and you will still love it!